Maheshbabu576/HorizontalProgressBar/README.md

     progressBar.noOfChunks = 2   // You can provide number of Chunks/Strips appearing over the animation.
 By default it is 3
     progressBar.kChunkWdith = 50 // Adjust the width of Chunks/Strips
-    progressBar.progressTintColor = UIColor.white  // To chnage the Chunks color
+    progressBar.progressTintColor = UIColor.white  // To change the Chunks color
-    progressBar.trackTintColor = UIColor.darkGray  // To chnage background color of loading indicator
+    progressBar.trackTintColor = UIColor.darkGray  // To change background color of loading indicator

  # Installation